VirtoCommerce/vc-module-notification/docs/index.md

 # Overview

-The Notifications module supports notification infrastructure and consists of:
+The *Notifications* module supports notification infrastructure and consists of the following:

-1. Notifications list
+1. Notification list
 1. Notification templates layouts
 1. Notification activity feed